Close Menu

 Representation of Circular Singly Linked List

 The structure of a Circular Singly Linked List in programming typically involves nodes defined using structures or classes.
-Below is an example of C syntax for defining and creating a node:
+Below is an example of C Programming syntax for defining and creating a node:

 // Node structure